juliafmorgado/cloudnative-dev/challenge-3/README.md

 ## Build and run Docker containers
 1. Ensure Docker is installed on your system.
-2. Start containers for your PostgreSQL database (db), Node.js application (app), and Node.js dashboard (dashboard):
+2. Use `docker-compose` to build and start the containers.
+This will set up the PostgreSQL database, the app, and the dashboard:
    `docker-compose up --build`

 ## Interacting with the Applications